cloudfoundry-community/swift-buildpack/README.md

 Apple Swift buildpack for Cloud Foundry
 =======================================

-This is a Cloud Foundry/Heroku buildpack for Swift app, powered by SPM (Swift Package Manager).
+This is a Cloud Foundry/Heroku buildpack for Swift app, powered by SwiftPM (Swift Package Manager).
 It can be used on any Cloud Foundry, and administrators can upload an online (fetch assets from Internet) or offline (is bundled with buildpack assets) variation.

 Check out a [helloworld](https://github.com/kylef/Curassow-example-helloworld) for a fully working example that can be deployed to any Cloud Foundry.